franciscoengenheiro/concurrent-problem-sets/README.md

 - `failed` - called when the operation is completed with an error.

-Since we are using coroutines, the extension functions were wrapped in a [suspendCancellableCoroutine](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/suspend-cancellable-coroutine.html) block which is sensitive to cancellation, so that the coroutine can be suspended until the asynchronous operation is completed, and then explicitly resumed, inside the callback, with its result or with the exception that eventually occurred.
+Since we are using coroutines, the extension functions were wrapped in a [suspendCancellableCoroutine](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/suspend-cancellable-coroutine.html) block which is sensitive to coroutine cancellation, so that the coroutine can be suspended until the asynchronous I/O operation is completed, and then explicitly resumed, inside the callback, with its result or with the exception that eventually occurred.

 ### Public interface